bestpractical/app-wsgetmail/README.md

     Set this to the name string of a mail folder to read.

-- strip\_cr
+- stripcr

     Set this to 1 to make wsgetmail convert the messages from the CRLF line-ending encoding to the LF line-ending encoding.

+    This emulates the fetchmail option of the same name, which enabled the stripcr option if an MDA was declared.
+The feature is similar, but you need to enable it explicitly in your configuration.

-    This is technically not standards-compliant, but some unix utilities don't work with CRLF line-endings.
+    This option is helpful if you are forwarding email to a Linux utility that doesn't work with CRLF line-endings.

 - command